With each and every $15 sponsorship, we place a wreath on the grave of a fallen U.S. veteran.

 Wreaths Across America is governed by a Board of Directors.
 On its creation, Karen Worcester stepped away from the Worcester companies to work full time on the non-profit organization as its first Executive Director, at no salary and a deep commitment to the mission.

 WAA has a conflict of interest policy, with any Worcester-related Board Members recusing themselves from decisions related to the wreath procurement contract.
 All business relationships between WAA and Worcester Wreath Company were disclosed to the IRS prior to its designation as a 501(c)3 status in 2007 and review in 2012.
+These business relationships are also disclosed annually on the organization's 990.

 Will there be multiple vendors providing wreaths?